Andrew-S-Rosen/cbe504/main.typ

 Of course, this does not necessarily mean a LHHW model cannot yield a sufficiently good fit to experimentally obtained kinetic data.
 Rather, it means that the interpretability may be limited.
 We refer the interested reader to external sources for further discussions about potential improvements to the LHHW formalism, particularly as it relates to dealing with site ensembles.
 #footnote[N.K.
-Razdan, A. Bhan, "Kinetic description of site ensembles on catalytic surfaces", _Proc.
+Razdan, A. Bhan,"Kinetic description of site ensembles on catalytic surfaces", _Proc.
 Natl.
 Acad.
 Sci.
 U.S.A._, 118, e2019055118 (2021).
 Also refer to N.K.
-Razdan, A. Bhan, "Catalytic site ensembles: A context to reexamine the Langmuir--Hinshelwood kinetic description", _J.
+Razdan, A. Bhan,"Catalytic site ensembles: A context to reexamine the Langmuir--Hinshelwood kinetic description", _J.
 Catal._, 404, 726--744 (2021). ]

 = Chemical Reactor Archetypes